SaduskoBOT/SaduskoBOT/README.md

 # SaduskoBOT
 This is a bot that will answer your questions.
 It is not fully functioning yet but this is something we are working on.
 Please be patient!
+Check out our website at https://www.SaduskoBOT.cf/

 ## What will it help me with?
 The top most supported systems/games are Steam, Unturned and Rocket.
 More to be added in the future.